-- (a) Each control system must have ss that positively limit the range of motion of the pilot's controls. - (b) Each s must be located in the system so that the range of travel of its control is not appreciably affected by- - (1) Wear; - (2) Slackness; or - (3) Takeup adjustments. - (c) Each s must be able to withstand the loads corresponding to the design conditions for the system. - (d) For each main rotor blade- - (1) Ss that are appropriate to the blade design must be provided to limit travel of the blade about its hinge points; and - (2) There must be means to keep the blade from hitting the droop ss during any operation other than starting and sping the rotor.
+- (a) Each control system must have stops that positively limit the range of motion of the pilot's controls. - (b) Each stop must be located in the system so that the range of travel of its control is not appreciably affected by- - (1) Wear; - (2) Slackness; or - (3) Takeup adjustments. - (c) Each stop must be able to withstand the loads corresponding to the design conditions for the system. - (d) For each main rotor blade- - (1) Stops that are appropriate to the blade design must be provided to limit travel of the blade about its hinge points; and - [2] There must be means to keep the blade from hitting the droop stops during any operation other than starting and stopping the rotor.